Balagan-Tas: Description

-Potassium-argon dating of Balagan-Tas has yielded an age of 266,000 ± 30,000 years ago, comparable to Anyuj volcano.
-Other sources consider the volcano late Holocene in age, or even as active during historical time.
+Potassium-argon dating of Balagan-Tas has yielded an age of 266,000 ± 30,000 years ago, comparable to Anyuj volcano, and may reflect a regional or global pulse of volcanic activity.
+Other sources consider the volcano late Holocene in age, or even as active during historical times.
 Hot springs are found southeast of Balagan-Tas.
 They reach temperatures of 30 C, which together with the other activity indicates a hot upper mantle.
-If reports of activity of the supposed Indighirsky volcano in the 1770s refer to Balagan-Tas, this volcano may have had historical activity, one of the few outside of Kamchatka in continental Asia.
+If reports of activity of the supposed Indighirsky volcano in the 1770s refer to Balagan-Tas, then this volcano may have had historical activity, one of the few outside of Kamchatka in continental Asia.